ember-template-lint/ember-template-lint-plugin-prettier/README.md

   plugins: ['ember-template-lint-plugin-prettier'],

   rules: {
-    prettier: true,
-    'no-abstract-roles': true,
-    'no-obsolete-elements': true,
-    'no-positive-tabindex': true,
+    prettier: true, // turn this plugin's rule on "eol-last": false, // or `"eol-last": "never"`
+    "self-closing-void-elements": false // idem
   },
 };
 ```

-## TODO
+## Details

+The two ember-template-lint rules mentioned above are conflicting with Prettier formatting if you turn them on.
+More details there:

-- Fix eof in prettier: [a PR is opened](https://github.com/prettier/prettier/pull/6243)
+- `eol-last`: [a PR is opened](https://github.com/prettier/prettier/pull/6243) on Prettier to append newlines to handelbars files.
+Prettier does that for every other language.
-- A recommended ember-template-lint rule is conflicting with prettier formatting: `self-closing-void-elements`.
-[According to this issue](https://github.com/ember-template-lint/ember-template-lint/issues/691), it should find a solution.
+- `self-closing-void-elements` rule could be removed from the set of recommended rules [according to this issue](https://github.com/ember-template-lint/ember-template-lint/issues/691).

-I have been using the plugin to lint / format / lint [ember-observer](https://www.emberobserver.com/).
-I don't have additional issues.
+I have tried the plugin on [ember-observer](https://www.emberobserver.com/): to lint / format / lint the templates.
+I don't have other issue.
 But this list could probably be appeneded if we were formatting against an other code base!

 ## Credits

-This plugin has been inspired by [the eslint plugin](https://github.com/prettier/eslint-plugin-prettier) for Prettier.
+This plugin has been inspired by [the prettier plugin](https://github.com/prettier/eslint-plugin-prettier) for Eslint.